-Immuneering Corporation, a Delaware corporation, ("Immuneering" or the "Company") was incorporated in 2008.
-Immuneering is a clinical-stage oncology company developing medicines for broad populations of cancer patients with an initial aim to therapeutically address universal-RAS.
-The company aims to achieve universal activity through deep cyclic inhibition of the MAPK pathway, impacting cancer cells while sparing healthy cells.
-Immuneering's lead product candidate, IMM-1-104, is in a Phase 1/2a study in patients with advanced solid tumors harboring RAS mutations.
+Immuneering Corporation, a Delaware corporation ("Immuneering" or the "Company"), was incorporated in 2008.
+Immuneering is a clinical-stage oncology company seeking to develop medicines for broad populations of cancer patients, with an initial aim to therapeutically address patients harboring RAS or RAF mutations.
+The Company aims to achieve universal RAS/RAF activity through Deep Cyclic Inhibition ("DCI"), of the MAPK pathway, impacting cancer cells while sparing healthy cells.
+Immuneering's lead product candidate IMM-1-104, as well as its second product candidate IMM-6-415, are in Phase 1/2a clinical trials in patients with advanced solid tumors harboring RAS and RAS/RAF mutations, respectively.
+The Company is developing IMM-1-104 as a potential once-daily oral therapy that aims to achieve universal-RAS activity and IMM-6-415 with an accelerated twice-daily oral dosing cadence that aims to achieve universal-RAS/RAF activity, in each case through Deep Cyclic Inhibition of the MAPK pathway.
+The Company's development pipeline also includes several early-stage programs.